carlocond/carlocond/README.md

 🎓 Computer Engineering student
 💡 Passionate about programming and technology
 🔍 Currently studying Java, C#, and SQL
-🛠️ Mainly working with the .NET framework and C#
+🛠️ Mainly working with .NET, Spring and Spring Boot frameworks

 ---